A great trip abroad with your loved ones is an amazing chance for unique vacation photography.

 You’ll want enough additional space in your bag to carry items like water and sun cream.

 Which photography equipment should also go in your bag then?

-- Tripod – You’ll need this to get top level landscape photos, and in the evening or indoors.
-Tripods will also allow you to take group photos, with yourself in the frame.
-A tripod is a large and heavy item.
-Taking this will be at your discretion.
-An alternative to a full blown tripod is the gorilla pod.
+- Tripod—You’ll need this to get top level landscape photos, and in the evening or indoors.
+Tripods will also allow you to take group photos with yourself in the frame.
+Today, many manufacturers make lightweight and compact tripods that are perfect for traveling.

-- Strobe – A few modifiers to go with it like the rogue flashbender, and ideally radio triggers and receivers for remote flash.
-You can really get amazing portrait results, and your food photography will be massively enhanced.
+- Strobe—A few modifiers to go with it like the Rogue Flashbender 2, and ideally radio triggers and receivers for remote flash.
+You can really get amazing portrait results.
+And your food photography will be massively enhanced.